13 Swimming Pool Safety Tips Every Homeowner Should Know

 13. Educate and Supervise

-Educate children about pool safety rules and the importance of always following them.
-Supervise children closely when they are in or near the pool, and never leave them unattended, even for a moment.
+Proactively encourage children to learn about pool safety and the importance of following pool safety rules.
+Supervise children closely when they are in the pool area at all times.
 Assign a designated adult supervisor to oversee pool activities during gatherings or events.

 Conclusion